supabase-data-handling

 Overview

-GDPR and CCPA compliance with Supabase requires a layered approach: Row Level Security (RLS) for tenant data isolation, supabase.auth.admin.deleteUser() for right-to-deletion requests, SQL-based data exports for subject access requests, PII detection across database columns, automated retention policies using pg_cron, and point-in-time recovery for backup/restore.
-This skill implements every compliance requirement using real Supabase SDK methods and PostgreSQL features.
+GDPR and CCPA compliance with Supabase uses a layered approach: Row Level Security (RLS) for tenant data isolation, supabase.auth.admin.deleteUser() for right-to-deletion, SQL-based exports for subject access requests, PII detection across columns, automated retention with pg_cron, and point-in-time recovery for backup/restore.
+Every requirement maps to a real Supabase SDK method or PostgreSQL feature.

-When to use: Implementing GDPR right-to-deletion, responding to data subject access requests (DSARs), auditing PII in your database, configuring automated data retention, setting up tenant isolation with RLS, or planning backup/restore procedures.
+When to use: Implement GDPR right-to-deletion, respond to data subject access requests (DSARs), audit PII in the database, configure automated retention, set up tenant isolation with RLS, or plan backup/restore procedures.

 Prerequisites